Mapalmeira/ExprCheck/docs/readme_us.md

 The validation process is divided into two sequential stages:

 ### 1. Lexical Analysis (Scanning)
 Responsible for verifying the language's alphabet.
 The input is processed as a list of characters, where primitive tokens are identified and validated.
+White spaces are ignored during processing.

 * **Valid Alphabet:** Digits 0 to 9, decimal point (.), arithmetic operators (+, -, *, /, ^), and parentheses.